Woodworking Joints & Techniques | Phoenix’s Premier Handyman

 Lap joints: Easy and practical

 The lap joint is a simple yet effective woodworking joint that involves overlapping two pieces of wood and then fastening them together.
-This joint is easy to create and requires minimal tools, making it a popular choice for beginners or for quick woodworking projects.
+The lap joint is easy to create and requires minimal tools, making it a popular choice for beginners or for quick woodworking projects.

 The lap joint is commonly used in applications where strength is not the primary concern, such as picture frames or small boxes.
 It is also often used to join boards together to create wider panels.
 While the lap joint may not be as strong as other joints, it is still capable of providing adequate stability when properly executed.